googleapis/google-cloud-dotnet/apis/Google.Cloud.BigQuery.V2/docs/design.md

 the underlying REST API.
 This document lays out the patterns involved to help guide further API extensions.

-## Status

-This package is effectively experimental at this time.
-Some functionality is missing, and a lot is likely to change.
-Big ticket work items:

-- Review query approach, exposing more information and being more consistent
-- Alternative approaches for providing data and schema, e.g. simple property binding.
-(Note: we're not trying to become an ORM...)
-- Async operations.
-(API design is progressing with sync-only operations; asynchrony will be added when we're done with that first pass.)

 ## `BigQueryClient`

-Like other API wrappers, `BigQueryClient` is the entry point for everything.
+Like other REST API wrappers, `BigQueryClient` is the entry point for everything.
 This is an abstract class (to allow for mocking) with `Create`/`CreateAsync` static methods which construct instances of `BigQueryClientImpl`.
 The implementation can be constructed directly